Treatment or Service Plan

 Some do not tell us how they plan to accomplish the goals. some do not define responsibility.
 Altogether, too often the "plans" simply confuse accountability.

 Those who do use plans too frequently write treatment plans that simply avoid being specific about where they are trying to go.
-We constantly see so-called "goals" that begin with the word "improve" as in "Improve ability to control anger."
+We frequently see so-called "goals" that begin with the word "improve" as in "Improve ability to control anger."
 That is not a goal; it is a process.
-There is no indicator to re-direct the process because it is evident that what was intended is not being achieved.
+There is no indicator to re-direct the process when it becomes evident that what was intended at planning time has not been achieved when review time arrives -- or that it was achieved and it is time to think about what is the next goal after that.
 Football players do not get points for moving the ball down the field; they get points for taking the ball over the goal line or between the goal posts.
-When a "goal" begins with a word like "improve," there is no way to know when the goal is reached.
+When a "goal" begins with a word like "improve," there is no way to know when the goal is reached, unless the intention is that the slightest improvement indicates the goal has been achieved.
 We expect plans in place that are specific to where they are trying to go.
+To further clarify, it is completely acceptable to us to have goals that do not meet this standard themselves, but are followed by a set of behavioral objectives that define precisely where the goal line falls.

 Feedback is invited.
 We will publish selected feedback.
 Email: FamilyLightResponse@yahoo.com